arjunhmalhotra/linkedlist/README.md

 # linkedlist
-Class methods and definitions for a linked list class in one ".h" file.
+Class methods and definitions for a linked list class in one ".h" program.